Explore the enticing world of apple varieties and flavours

 Apples are a fruit we tend to take for granted, but one of which most of us never tire.
 And how could we, with so many great varieties to choose from?
 Bearing a host of fascinating names such as Jonagold, Granny Smith, Elstar and Pink Lady (to name but a few), and sporting a rich variety of hues – some green, some red, some brightly mixed – we are fortunate enough to be able to enjoy these enticing fruits throughout the year, whether from the supermarket or the garden.
-It’s no surprise that the apple is the most popular fruit, way ahead of its delicious fruity rivals such as bananas, oranges and mandarins.
+The apple being the most popular fruit is no surprise.
+It is way ahead of its delicious fruity rivals such as bananas, oranges and mandarins.

 A guilt-free snack